yakworks/dockers/builder-debian/README.md

-The alpine images used in pipelines for buidling and deploying
+The debian bullseye images used in pipelines for buidling and deploying

 if its `skinny` then its doesn't have the kubectl or helm and is based on the base